Ishaan25-tech/Prepinsta-Winter-Internship-/Week 2/README.md

-# Frog Leap Puzzle Game
+# Frog Leap Puzzle Game Problem

 This is a Python implementation of the classic "Frog Leap" puzzle game.
 In this game, the player must move a set of frogs from the left side of the screen to the right side, and vice versa, by following certain rules.